doubjay16/DL_project/DL_projects.md

 # 4. Experiments

+I implemented the experiments using Python, PyTorch, and the MedMNIST package on Google Colab.
+The input images from PneumoniaMNIST were 28×28 grayscale chest X-ray images.
+The label 0 indicates a normal image, and the label 1 indicates a pneumonia image.

 I compared three main approaches:

 1. Autoencoder reconstruction error
 2. Encoder feature with Mahalanobis distance
 3. Binary CNN classifier

-The autoencoder and Mahalanobis methods were trained only with normal X-ray images.
-For these methods, pneumonia images were used only during testing as anomaly samples.
-The Binary CNN classifier was trained with both normal and pneumonia images.
+For the anomaly detection methods, only normal X-ray images were used during training.
+Pneumonia images were not used for training and were used only during testing as anomalous samples.
+This setting was designed to simulate a normal-only anomaly detection problem.

+The convolutional autoencoder was trained with mean squared error loss because its objective was to reconstruct the input image.
+The model used convolution and pooling layers in the encoder, and transposed convolution layers in the decoder.
+The anomaly score for this method was the reconstruction error between the original image and the reconstructed image.

+For the feature-based anomaly detection method, I used the trained autoencoder encoder to extract feature vectors from X-ray images.
+Then, I calculated the Mahalanobis distance between each test feature vector and the distribution of normal training features.
+The threshold for anomaly detection was set using the 95th percentile of validation normal scores.

+Finally, I trained a Binary CNN classifier as a supervised benchmark.
+Unlike the anomaly detection methods, this model used both normal and pneumonia images during training.
+The CNN used convolutional layers to extract visual patterns and fully connected layers to classify the image as normal or pneumonia.

 The main evaluation metrics were AUROC, accuracy, and confusion matrix.
 AUROC was especially important because it measures how well each method separates normal and pneumonia images across different thresholds.
+Accuracy and confusion matrices were also used to analyze the final classification behavior of each method.

 ---